 - Heart: Cannabis increases the heart rate and may heighten the risk for heart attack in some individuals.

 - Nausea: Many new cannabis consumers can experience nausea, especially from edibles.

-- Brain: Cannabis causes heightened senses, temporary hallucinations (auras, bright lights… You're not going to see little green men), and temporary paranoia.
+- Brain: Cannabis can causes heightened senses, temporary hallucinations (auras, bright lights… You're not going to see little green men), and temporary paranoia.

-- Death: Cannabis has never killed anyone in the history of humanity.
+- Death: Cannabis has not killed anyone.

 This deserves its own section.
 Naturally, the first argument we always hear about cannabis legalization is "What about the children?"
 However, I'm going to challenge that thought process for a moment.